-There are many information sources in Latin America.
-Mobile phones, for example, are popular, and studies show that social networks play a major role in daily life.
+Many information sources are available in Latin America: mobile phones, for example, are popular, and studies show that social networks play a major role in everyday life.
 Yet obtaining information can be extremely difficult.
 Even in the digital age, entire population groups are practically excluded from voicing their needs and concerns.
-This is particularly true for those living in rural areas and indigenous groups.
+This is especially true for those living in rural areas and indigenous groups.

-There are many reasons for the obstacles.
+The hindrances are many.
 Media monopolies, for example, limit diversity.
-In areas where only a few companies own the majority of TV and radio stations, it is often a challenge for minorities to make their voices heard.
-Civil society organizations often complain of "deaf states" – governments reluctant to release information.
-In addition, in many Latin American countries journalism is a dangerous profession.
-Critical media workers are put under pressure or attacked – with dramatic consequences for freedom of expression.
+In areas where only a few companies own the majority of TV and radio stations, minorities face challenges in making their voices heard.
+Civil society organizations often complain of "deaf states" where governments are reluctant to release information.
+In addition, journalism in many Latin American countries is a dangerous profession.
+Critical media workers are put under pressure or attacked, with dramatic consequences for freedom of expression.

-In response, DW Akademie supports networks that enable everyone to access information.
-We support community radio stations, local journalist networks und online activists, and advocate the right of the indigenous population to freedom of expression and information.
-Together with partners we develop innovative training approaches and advise alternative media on financial sustainability.
+In response, DW Akademie supports networks enabling all to access information.
+We support community radio stations, local journalist networks and online activists, and advocate the right of the indigenous population to freedom of expression and information.
+Together with partners we develop innovative training approaches and advise alternative media on creating sustainable financing models.
 We promote social dialogues – for example, in coming to terms with the horrors of recent civil wars – and support those who are helping young people develop a critical approach to the media.